Altinn/AltinnTestTools/README.md

 ### Access

 The application requires authentication.
-Currently only available for internal use in Digdir.
-Contact the repo owner for more information.
+See https://altinn.github.io/docs/api/rest/kom-i-gang/tokengenerator/ for more information.

 ### Usage: